 A medical or exceptional circumstance withdrawal may be requested due to changes in emotional or physical health or personal crises that negatively affect a student’s ability to be successful.

 Medical withdrawals are for students who experience personal medical issues which preclude their ability to be academically successful.
-Depending upon the supporting documentation, medical withdrawals may be for one course, several courses, or the entire semester.

 Exceptional circumstance withdrawals may be requested when extraordinary situations, not related to the student's personal physical or mental health, prevent the student from continuing in classes.
 Examples of exceptional circumstance withdrawals may include change in work schedule, an unexpected change in family income, the care of a seriously ill family member, or other personal crises that impact the student’s ability to focus on studies.

 Appropriate documentation for an exceptional circumstance withdrawal is dependent upon the situation.
 The Office of the Dean of Students can provide advice regarding supporting documentation.